GrahamArden/notes/computing/README.md

 Some [books](../books/README.md#computing) I've found particularly useful

+At some point I'd really like to attend [Electromagnetic Fields](https://www.emfcamp.org/)

 I have a [home network](./trigfa.md) which includes a number of servers (mostly using Raspberry Pi hardware)

 Given the choice, I prefer [Arch Linux](../arch_linux/README.md) as an operating system and I've just bought a [Framework Laptop 13](./framework_13.md).
 I also have a Macbook running [macOS](../macos/README.md).